Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 program is panicking it'll unwind the stack, calling destructors when necessary.
 However, because our `PluginManager` tries to unload plugins if it hasn't already, a `Plugin` who's `unload()` method **also** panics will result in a second panic.
-This usually results in aborting the entire program (because your program is most probably FUBAR).
+This usually results in aborting the entire program because your program is most probably FUBAR.

-To deal with this, we'll want to make sure the C++ code explicitly unloads the plugin manager before destroying it.
+To prevent this, we'll want to make sure the C++ code explicitly unloads the plugin manager before destroying it.